Broganoc/AetherTrade/docs/README.md

 - FastAPI backend services (Trainer & Simulator)
 - Redis for task queue
-- React dashboard on default port 3000
+- Vite dashboard on default port 5173

 ### 3. Access the dashboard

-Open your browser and navigate to:
+Open your browser and navigate to Vite/Vue:

 **http://localhost:5173**